sertdfyguhi/spwned/README.md

 # spwned
-An online SPWN executor & builder.
+An online SPWN executor & builder. original idea by @Unzor

 # running it
 1. clone this repo using `git clone https://github.com/sertdfyguhi/spwned`